saman-mb/SkyMobileDeveloperAcademy/exercises/homepage-ui/exercise.md

 3. Use the parsed object representation of the json as the source of truth for rendering the homepage UI.

 ### Hints:
-- _The json file represents the data we want to present in the page and is also structured hierarchically in a that maps in a 1:1 relationship to the structure of the UI. _
+- _The json file represents the data we want to present in the page and is also structured hierarchically in that it has a 1:1 relationship to the structure of the UI. _

 - _dont worry about making the sizes and spaces exact, only try to pick values which approximates the wireframes_